fresfrida/fresfrida/README.md

 ### [3goods](https://github.com/fresfrida/data-4-life)

-A needs-based donation coordination prototype by our two-person team for Data for Life 2026.
+A donation coordination platform by our two-person team for Data for Life 2026.

 `Vite` `React` `TypeScript` `Supabase`